tinode/webapp/README.md

 * For support, general questions, discussions post to [https://groups.google.com/d/forum/tinode](https://groups.google.com/d/forum/tinode).
 * For bugs and feature requests [open an issue](https://github.com/tinode/webchat/issues/new).

-## Translations
+## Internationalization

 The app is fully internationalized using [React-Intl](https://github.com/yahoo/react-intl).
+The UI language is selected automatically from the language specified by the browser.
+A specific language can be forced by adding `hl=XX` parameter to the URL, i.e. https://api.tinode.co/#?hl=ru.

-You can add a translation for your favorite language by sending a pull request with a json file with translated strings.
+More translations are welcome.
+Send a pull request with a json file with translated strings.
 As an example, take a look at [English](/src/i18n/en.json) and [Russian](/src/i18n/ru.json) translations.

 ## Missing functionality